SPAAM-community/AMDirT/docs/source/how_to/filter.md

 With this pane and tabs you can:

-- Change the size and row ordering of the column
+- Change the size and row ordering of the column (e.g. pin this column to the left or right)
 - Filter the rows by various operations on this column (equal, not equal, within range, etc.)
 - Change which columns are displayed overall